Snowflake-Labs/terraform-provider-snowflake/docs/resources/secondary_connection.md

 ### Required

 - `as_replica_of` (String) Specifies the identifier for a primary connection from which to create a replica (i.e. a secondary connection).
+For more information about this resource, see [docs](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/primary_connection).
 - `name` (String) String that specifies the identifier (i.e. name) for the connection.
 Must start with an alphabetic character and may only contain letters, decimal digits (0-9), and underscores (_).
 For a secondary connection, the name must match the name of its primary connection.
 Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`

 ### Optional